 There was a two year lull whilst we built our export kitchen in Tanunda with the chance to export our pate to Tokyo for a Japanese businessman, Toshio Yasuma, who became a much loved friend.

 Whilst the export of the pate didn’t survive because of international issues of bird flu; huge costs of Aqis needed to attend each production, that it was simply not cost effective over relatively small orders that had to be flown in, all at great cost.
-However, the building of the export kitchen gave us the huge advantage of a state of the art facility, with the highest standards of hygiene and critical controls, to allow us to feel confident to continue to make our pate without preservatives to maximise its flavour and texture.
+However, the building of the export kitchen gave us the huge advantage of a state of the art facility, with the highest standards of hygiene and critical controls, to allow us to feel confident to continue to make our Pheasant Farm Pate without preservatives to maximise its flavour and texture.

 When we opened the Export Kitchen in November 1996, we had four staff, and today with the Farm Shop and farming included, we have over 100 staff, so we have grown to both doubling and tripling our kitchens in Tanunda, side by side.
 Others might call them factories, but I refuse to, as everything we make we do so with the same love and attention that I did those years ago in my restaurant kitchen.

-In this kitchen in Tanunda, we make all of our pates, all of our fruit pastes, jams, sauces, sugos, chutneys, vino cotto and many of the syrups for our ice creams, and as I’m always developing other products that can be made in our kitchens, this list is added to every year as I look for other products to make the most of our local produce first, before looking further afield, such as Christmas puddings utilising the dried fruit from our orchards.
+In this kitchen in Tanunda, we make all of our products including pates, all of our fruit pastes, jams, sauces, sugos, chutneys, vino cotto and many of the syrups for our ice creams, and as I’m always developing other products that can be made in our kitchens, this list is added to every year as I look for other products to make the most of our local produce first, before looking further afield, such as Christmas puddings utilising the dried fruit from our orchards.

 That utilising of everything to hand has been my raison d'être and was the base of everything in my restaurant and everything since then.
 However, just like my restaurant days, the stars were my local seasonal produce, but passionate about food in general and always learning more about food and traditions of the Mediterranean particularly, my ‘basket of goodies’ has always had a distinctive edge, rather than populist, and has always been a celebration of produce.